Charity Support Network

 - 20 Charities are actively working with 14 business partners through the charity support network.

-- Raised £15,000 and donated 100 devises to local schools.
+- Raised over £15,000 and donated 100 devices to local schools.

 Charity Support Network is delivered in partnership with: